cypress-io/cypress/guides/next-version.md

 # Next Version

-When the Cypress CLI and binary are built in CI, their versions are determined by the script in [`/scripts/get-next-version.js`](../scripts/get-next-version.js).
+When the Cypress CLI and binary are built in CI, the version number they share is determined by the script in [`/scripts/get-next-version.js`](../scripts/get-next-version.js).

 In most cases, the script will correctly determine the next version.
 If it needs to be overridden, the environment variable `NEXT_VERSION` can be set to the desired version (`NEXT_VERSION=1.2.3`).
 This is commonly desired on a release branch or when trying to force a specific major version.